SalomePlatform/smesh/doc/salome/gui/SMESH/input/create_groups_from_geometry.rst

 The type of each new group is defined automatically by the nature of the **Geometry**.
 The group names will be the same as the names of geometrical objects.

-.. warning:: It's impossible to create a group of *0D elements* or *ball elements* with this operation.
-For this, it is necessary to use :ref:`Create group <creating_groups_page>` operation.

 To use this operation, select in the **Mesh** menu or in the contextual menu in the Object browser **Create Groups from Geometry** item.

 .. image:: ../images/create_groups_from_geometry.png